vaginessa/dns-wiki/HOWTO-Compile-AFWall.md

 Build via Command Line
 ----------------------

-Use the Android SDK Manager to install API 19 (or higher) and select it.
+Use the Android SDK Manager to install API 21 (or higher) and select it.
 To list all of available targets, type

 ```
 $ android list targets
 ```

-Then, you will see like
+Then, you will see something like

 ```
-"id: 4 or "Google Inc.:Google APIs:19"
+"id: 4 or "Google Inc.:Google APIs:21"
 Name: Google APIs
 Type: Add-On
 Vendor: Google Inc. .... "